 - Anti-colic, contains a peptide that heals colitis

 - Anti-aging, increases procollagen in the skin and helps UV protection

 - Helps digestion

 - Fights fatigue

-traditionally homebrewed, then it is fully alive and pairs well all traditional Korean foods.
-However, when
+In Korea, makgeolli is traditionally brewed, so it is fully alive and pairs well all traditional Korean foods.

-exported outside of the country, commercial brands are often pasteurized for safe travel, so try to find a local brew for authentic flavor and optimum gut-boosting nutrition.
+However, when exported out of the country, commercial brands are pasteurized for safe travel, so find a local brew for optimum gut-boosting nutrition.

 Cheers is Geonbae (건배) in Korean, which means empty glass, so bottoms up!